WATCH OUT FOR DISTRACTED DRIVERS!

 2. Employers must enforce laws that prohibit on-the-job cell phone use while employees are driving on business.
 Employees should fear the possibility of getting fired should they be caught using their smart phones or laptops while driving on business.
 In other words, employees engaging in a clearly dangerous workplace behavior and breaking the law should be disciplined…up to and including, being fired for breaking company risk management and safety rules.
 And, employers, you corporate liability and deep pockets are sure to attract a big lawsuit should one of your employees crash and kill due to being driving distracted on the job.

 3. Adults need to be better role models to teen drivers.
 A recent survey, found that 77% of teens say adults tell them not to text and drive yet, do it themselves all the time.
 Is this nuts or what?
 Please, it’s time to lead by example people.
+If you’ve got a teenager and you’re worried about their safety on the road, get a dash cam from somewhere like Blackbox My Car and make sure they’re driving carefully.
+Remember that reckless or distracted driving can also affect insurance premiums for teen drivers.
+There are some insurance companies that give higher rates when it comes to insurance, however, other insurance companies offer policies that allows young drivers to get affordable insurance to cover them in case the worse should happen.

 4. Take The Pledge.